rfay/vault-consul-on-kube/README.md

 `uuidgen` will create a new consul acl_master_token for you, which you can plug into the consul_config.json.

-Use `consul keygen` or another technique to generate the encryption key for 'encrypt' in consul_config.json.
+`consul keygen` will generate the encryption key for 'encrypt' in consul_config.json.
+You can utilize the Consul CLI locally for this.

 ```
 kubectl create secret generic consul-config --from-file=your_config/consul_config.json